 Cabanas - Algarve - Portugal

 Welcome to Cabanas Uncovered!
-Your Cabanas holiday guide!
+Your guide to Cabanas holidays!

 Welcome to Cabanas Uncovered!
 Your guide to holidays in Cabanas in eastern Algarve, Portugal.
 Tourist information about Cabanas or 'Cabanas de Tavira', its island beach, accommodation, restaurants, bars, shops, things to do and in fact, all things Cabanas Uncovered!